jrd/dca_format/README.md

 `COMPONENT` is one web-based component name (i.e. a `COMPONENT_base_vhost` should be defined in `metadata` file).

 Checksum
 --------

 Each `.dca` file should be accompanied by a `.sha256` file in the same directory.
-It contents the `.dca` file hash and should be kept with it.
+It contains the `.dca` file hash and should be kept with it.

 For instance a `app--integ--master--master.dca` file be accompanied by a `app--integ--master--master.dca.sha256` file.